Is Hydroxide ion (OH-) an acid or base? - Conjugate base or Conjugate acid

 - Why Ca(OH)2 is a base and not an acid?

-Now we look for another most important acid-base theory that is the Bronsted-Lowry theory.
+Now we look for another most important acid-base theory which is the Bronsted-Lowry theory.

 This theory states a compound is classified as a base when it accepts the proton from another compound.